VeraWaiting/Digital-Electronics-2017/LED-Dress/LED-Dress.md

 ### Brief

 I'm always crazy about beautiful dresses and glittering things.
 Thus I want to combine them together.
-This is a dress on which the LEDs blink in different colors or patterns according to the wearer's movement.
+This is a dress on which the LEDs blink in different colors or patterns according to the wearer's movement (spinning, jumping, running).
 I look forward to see someone dancing in it.

 ### Technology